bharatibhole/bharatibhole.github.io/_posts/2020-19-10-Singly-Linked-List.md

 author: BBB
 ---

-#Singly Linked List
+# Singly Linked List
-vvv

 Linked List is a linear collection of data elements in which linear order is not given by their physical placement in memory.
 In linked list the elements are represented by a node.
 Each node consists of the data value and referenceto the next element.
 The last node contains the reference value NULL.

-#Singly Linked List operations
+# Singly Linked List operations

 1. Insertion of an element at the end of Singly Linked List
 2. Insertion of an element at the begining of Singly Linked List